stopfstedt/placebeet/README.rst

 Placebeet
 ==============

-Placebeet is placeholder image service, featuring Beetlejuice the French Bulldog.
+This is the code repository for `placebeet.com <http://placebeet.com/500>`_, an placeholder image service featuring Beetlejuice the French Bulldog.

 .. image:: http://placebeet.com/500